Hilla22/Hilla22/README.md

 # Welcome to Hillary Mugasia's README File

-I'm Hillary Mugasia, a web developer who's well vassed with HTML,CSS,JAVASCRIPT and NODE.JS
+I'm Hillary Mugasia, a web developer who's well vassed with HTML,CSS,JAVASCRIPT,React and PHP

 ## About Me
 I'm passionate about creating beautiful and functional websites.
-My journey into web development is an exciting one, and I'm constantly learning and improving my skills.
+My journey into web development is an exciting one, and I'm constantly learning and improving my skills and adapting to emerging technologies

 ## Projects
 🌟 Feel free to check out some of my projects on GitHub!